redox-os/book/src/ch09-03-porting-applications.md

 - Respect the ABI separation of the packages, for example, if `openssl1` is available and some program need `openssl3`, you will create a recipe for `openssl3` and not rename the `openssl1`, as it will break the ABI of the dependent packages.
 - If your recipe download a tarball you need to create a BLAKE3 hash for it, you can learn how to do it [here](#create-a-blake3-hash-for-your-recipe).
 - Verify if the recipe has some license violation, in case of doubt ask us on the [chat](./ch13-01-chat.md).
+- If your recipe is incomplete you will add it on the `wip` folder, you don't need to insert a BLAKE3 hash (it's quicker to test new tarball versions without checksum) but you need to insert a `#TODO` on the beginning of the `recipe.toml` and explain what's missing.
+Once the recipe is ready, add the BLAKE3 hash if needed and move the folder to the appropriate category.

 ## Cookbook